Ark: Post Asteroid Eden

 About the author

 Thomas A. Cahill meticulously researched the likelihood of events described in the book.
-He is a professor of physics at the University of California, Davis.
+He was a professor of physics at the University of California, Davis.
 His early work at UCLA, in France, and in Davis, California, was in nuclear physics and astrophysics, but he soon began applying physical techniques to applied problems, especially air pollution.
 His data in 1973 on the impacts of airborne lead was instrumental in the adoption of the catalytic converter in California in 1976.
 He proposed and supported the law to lower sulfur in gasoline in 1977.
 He was director of both the Institute of Ecology and the Crocker Nuclear Laboratory, where his pioneering work included nondestructive analysis of ancient documents.
 He spent the following 20 years designing, building and running the aerosol network to protect visibility at U.S. national parks and monuments — now the national IMPROVE program.

 In 1994, he founded the UC Davis DELTA Group to investigate two areas of concern — aerosols and global climate change — for the National Science Foundation (NSF) and the National Oceanic and Atmospheric Administration (NOAA).
 Additionally his group analyzed aerosols and human health impacts for the California Air Resources Board, American Lung Association, and the Health Effects Task Force for Breathe California of Sacramento — Emigrant Trails.
 Because of this health-related work, a U.S. Department of Energy colleague asked Cahill and his team to evaluate air at the excavation project following the collapse of the World Trade Center towers in the autumn of 2001.
 Cahill was among the first to warn that workers at the site were at risk of serious health threats from the toxic metals in the air.
-Cahill is the author or co-author of hundreds of academic articles and book chapters.
-This is his fifth work of science fiction published under the EditPros LLC imprint.
+Cahill was the author or co-author of hundreds of academic articles and book chapters.
+This was his fifth work of science fiction published under the EditPros LLC imprint.